FAQs

 The wallet itself is free to use, but standard blockchain transaction fees will apply.
 Your generous donations help us continuously enhance and improve our product.

-You can't reset or recover the password.
-Do not lose your password, and back it up.
+No. You can't reset or recover the passphrase and PIN.
+Do not lose them and back them up.

-How can I change or update my password?
+How can I change or update my credentials?

-There is no direct method to change the password.
-Each password generates a unique wallet.
-To update your password, create a new wallet with the desired password and transfer your assets to it.
+There is no direct method to change the passphrase and PIN.
+Each passphrase and PIN generates a unique wallet.
+To update your credentials, create a new wallet with the desired passphrase and PIN and transfer your assets to it.

 No absolutely!
-Each password uniquely generates its own corresponding private key and wallet address.
-The scrypt and keccak256 algorithms transform the password into a 256-bit private key.
+Each passphrase and PIN uniquely generates its own corresponding private key and wallet address.
+The Scrypt and Keccak256 algorithms transform the passphrase and PIN into a 256-bit private key.
 These two hash functions produce pseudo-random values and are widely verified and accepted across the industry.

-Malware can steal passwords by tracking keystrokes.
-Avoid using personal info like your name or birthday as passwords.
-There's no admin or database, so your passwords are safe with us.
+Malware can steal your credentials by tracking keystrokes.
+Avoid using personal information, such as your name or birthday as a passphrase or PIN.
+There's no admin or database, so your credentials are safe from us.

 What is the backup option?